Nikon Z6 III vs Nikon ZR (2026) Hybrid or Cinema? | Complete Comparison

 Nikon Z6 III: RAW Versatility

-• It's also extremely capable, recording 6K 60p in N-RAW and ProRes RAW HQ formats internally.
+• It's also extremely capable, recording 6K 60p in format N-RAW and ProRes RAW HQ internally.
 Both cameras can record 4K at 120p (with DX crop) and Full HD at 240p for cinematic slow motion.

 Video Verdict